alexpareto/splish-editor/README.md

 yarn run dist
 ```

 This will create a bundle for the application and push the binaries as a new release to github if the version number is new (as a draft).
-If the version number is the same then it will update the release of that version.
+If the version number is the same then it will not push up a new version.

 Before users recieve a notifcation with an update you must go to the [releases page](https://github.com/barooapp/splish-desktop/releases) and publish the release.
 Our update server polls about every 15 minutes.
 Users will recieve a notification after our update server updates.

+ALSO IMPORTANT: The application must be signed in order for user to recieve an auto update.
+You must be a developer on Baroo Reality, Inc. and create a Developer ID Application signature.
+This can be done through Xcode.

 You can view our update server [here](https://desktop-update.splish.io/).
 It's built on [hazel](https://github.com/zeit/hazel).